The Best Weed and Herb Grinders

 Double Chamber Grinders

 Double chamber grinders (three piece grinders) are a bit more advanced, but not by much.
 The top chamber includes the two sections with teeth, just like you’d find in a single chamber piece.
 The second section will simply be a storing area for your ground up weed.
-Once ground up in the top section, your processed bud will fall through the holes in the floor of the top chamber into the weed collection chamber.
+Once ground up in the top section, your processed bud will fall through the holes in the floor of the top chamber into the weed collection chamber.“Having a section that’s specifically designed to hold your ground up bud is a huge step up.”Having a section that’s specifically designed to hold your ground up bud is a huge step up – it makes getting your weed out of the herb shredder and into/on whatever you’re using it for about 100 times easier.
+It’s definitely worth the increase in price in my opinion.

 The huge downside with a two chambered piece is that it doesn’t have the ability to catch kief.
 As I mentioned above, there are plenty of products available that allow you to catch kief for a minor increase in price.
 In fact, there are plenty of three piece options that are more expensive than four piece grinders.
 I can’t for the life of me figure out why.